Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Algorithmic Aspects

-Following \citet{dieleman2022continuous} and \citet{stancevic2025entropic}, we address this using a \emph{time reparameterization} $\tau(t)$, which is a differentiable, monotonically increasing function with endpoints $(0,0),(1,1)$ and inverse $t(\tau)$.
-We train and generate uniformly in $\tau$, sampling $t$ via $\tau(t) \sim \mathsf{U}[0,1]$ during training, and using a grid $t_n=t(\tau_n)$ with $\tau_n=n/N$ for generation.
-This reweights which regions in $t$ receive more training signal and are discretized more finely.
-We propose to choose $\tau(t)$ so that uniform steps in $\tau$ correspond to uniform \emph{progress} in determining subwords.
+Following \citet{dieleman2022continuous} and \citet{stancevic2025entropic}, we address this using a \emph{time reparameterization} $\tau(t)$, which is a differentiable, monotonically increasing function with endpoints $\tau(0)=0,\tau(1)=1$ and inverse $t(\tau)$.
+To effectively allocate time points to handle the non-uniformity of the decoding error, we train and generate uniformly in $\tau$, sampling $t$ via $\tau(t) \sim \mathsf{U}[0,1]$ during training, and using a grid $t_n=t(\tau_n)$ with $\tau_n=n/N$ for generation.
+We propose to choose $\tau(t)$ so that uniform steps in $\tau$ correspond to uniform \emph{progress} in determining tokens.
 As $P_e(t)$ measures the remaining decoding error at time $t$, we view its decrease from $P_e(0)$ as cumulative progress.
-Standardizing to $[0,1]$:
+Standardizing to $[0,1]$, we obtain the relation:

 By construction, this reparameterization redistributes time so that each step contributes equally to reducing the decoding error.
 We find this choice critical for stable training and generation, enabling $\flowvel$ to scale to $|V| \approx 50,000$.
+In~\cref{fig:reparameterization}, we highlight how these time samples look as a function of $|V|$, demonstrating that they concentrate most significantly near the sharp decision boundary (for further discussions, see \cref{sec:app:entropic_time}).